PeterCookDev/TalksIveEnjoyed/PsychologyLeadership.md

 Takeaway: The higher a nation's stress index - higher GDP, happiness, health, life expectancy.
 High stress index correlates with learning, feeling loved, feeling happy.
 Stress can be a barometer for how engaged you are with the things that are good in your life - love, learning, growth etc. People who avoid stress likely to be sicker, more unhappy, more likely to have stress related illnesses.
 The more adversity - more meaning in your life.

 - [Wil Reynolds - The Hidden Danger of Confusing Outputs for Outcome](https://vimeo.com/130879614)  [19:42]
+Takeaway: Inspiration without getting stuff done is nothing.
+Plan out your day in terms of what outcome you want.
+The more your success scales, the more it shows the failures in it.
+To analyse your stress you need your data - Track your time.
+Maybe you aren't the best person to do your stuff.
+Getting things done means giving things up.

 - [Teresa Amabile - Track Your Small Wins to Motivate Big Accomplishments](https://vimeo.com/49179452)  [21:10]
 - [Sean Stephenson - The prison of your mind](https://www.youtube.com/watch?v=VaRO5-V1uK0)  [10:25]
 - [Laura Schulz - The surprisingly logical minds of babies](http://www.ted.com/talks/laura_schulz_the_surprisingly_logical_minds_of_babies)  [20:18]